sascha432/esp8266-kfc-fw/docs/AtModeHelp.md

 # AT Mode Commands

-After the command help takes a lot of FLASH memory, it has been moved to this document here.
-Most commands without DEBUG MODE are listed.
+This document is the reference, most commands without DEBUG MODE are listed.

+Commands marked **(DEBUG)** require a firmware built with `DEBUG=1` and are not available in release builds.

 ## Common Commands